List of The Young and the Restless characters introduced in the 1980s: Gina Roma

 Rex's former cellmate Clint Radison showed up in town in 1989.
 He found out that Gina was Rex's daughter, so he developed a plot to seduce her, and eventually married her.
 Clint also hired Marge Cotrooke, a diner waitress who was also a look-alike of Kay, to impersonate her.
 His plan was foiled when Kay's son Brock Reynolds and lawyer Mitchell Sherman revealed their plot.
 Clint went to prison after Marge decided to help Kay.
 Clint escaped a few months later and Kay nearly attacked him when he showed up on her doorstep, but she was stopped by Gina who declared she still had feelings for Clint.
 Realizing Kay was upset over her encounter with Clint, Brock decided to talk some sense into Gina.
 Ignoring Gina's plea to give Clint another chance, however, Brock planned to turn him in.
 While Gina was begging Clint not to turn himself in, Brock was attacked by an armed robber.
 Clint arrived on the scene, but it was too late to stop the robber from shooting Brock.
 Although Clint wanted to help Brock, Clint decided to make a run for it.
 Kay later assumed Clint was responsible for Brock's shooting.
 However, Clint managed to call for help for Brock and Brock was rushed to the hospital.
 Rex was shocked by Kay's admission that Clint saved Brock's life.
 Later, Rex arrived at Gina's, demanding that she tell him where Clint was.
 Coming out of hiding, Clint told Rex he never intended to hurt Gina.
 Gina was mortified when Clint admitted he called the police.
 Clint was returned to prison.

 After Gina's Restaurant burned down in 2003 due to arson, she decided against rebuilding it and instead worked as the manager of the Athletic Club.

-Gina left town in 2009, but returned for Katherine Chancellor’s funeral in 2013, and the Genoa City bicentennial in 2023, to commemorate the show’s 50th anniversary.
+Gina left town in 2009, but returned for Katherine's funeral in 2013, and the Genoa City bicentennial in 2023, to commemorate the show’s 50th anniversary.
+She returned again in 2025 for Danny's wedding to Christine Blair.